Homophily in preferences or meetings? Identifying and estimating an iterative network formation model

-In the second step, we use the EP-ABC method described in \Cref{estimation.preference.meeting} to approximate for the posterior of preference- and matching-related parameters, where we take the first-step estimate of $\tau_0$ as given.\footnote{From a frequentist perspective, we can motivate our estimator by appealing to some Bernstein-von-Mises theorem \citep[chapter 10]{Vaart1998} which ensures posterior asymptotic normality as $C \to \infty$ (see also the discussion of \cite{Frazier2018}).
-From a Bayesian point of view, our estimator imposes a degenerate prior on $\tau_0$ at the frequentist estimator \eqref{estimate.tau0}.} We adopt independent zero-mean Gaussian distributions with standard deviation equal to two as priors, for both meeting and preference parameters.\footnote{The value of $2$ is chosen in accordance with the reduced-form patterns in \Cref{tab_reducedform_all}, so as to cover with reasonable prior probability parameter values that enable either homophily in preferences by itself or homophily in meetings by itself to account for observed patterns.} We follow \citeauthor{Barthelme2014}'s (\citeyear{Barthelme2014}) method by making a single pass through the dataset, which appears to be sufficient for convergence.
+In the second step of our estimation approach, we use the EP-ABC method described in \Cref{estimation.preference.meeting} to approximate the posterior of preference- and matching-related parameters, where we take the first-step estimate of $\tau_0$ as given.\footnote{From a frequentist perspective, we can motivate our estimator by appealing to some Bernstein-von-Mises theorem \citep[chapter 10]{Vaart1998} which ensures posterior asymptotic normality as $C \to \infty$ (see also the discussion of \cite{Frazier2018}).
+From a Bayesian point of view, our estimator imposes a degenerate prior on $\tau_0$ at the frequentist estimator \eqref{estimate.tau0}.} We adopt independent zero-mean Gaussian distributions with a standard deviation equal to two as priors for both meeting and preference parameters.\footnote{The value of $2$ is chosen according to the reduced-form patterns in \Cref{tab_reducedform_all}, to cover with reasonable prior probability parameter values that enable either homophily in preferences by itself or homophily in meetings by itself to account for observed patterns.} We follow \citeauthor{Barthelme2014}'s (\citeyear{Barthelme2014}) method by making a single pass through the dataset, which appears to be sufficient for convergence.
 In the ABC step, we follow the suggestion of these authors and use a simple nonstochastic accept-reject rule for draws.
-We use the followup network data in the current classrom as the vector of statistics.
-Dimensionality in this case is smaller than using a standard ABC algorithm, since we consider just a single classroom at each step.
+We use the follow-up network data in the current classroom as the vector of statistics.
+Dimensionality, in this case, is smaller than using a standard ABC algorithm since we consider just a single classroom at each step.
 For each classroom, we simulate 100,000 draws and aim for an acceptance rate of 1\% (1,000 accepted draws).
-We use Halton random numbers in generating draws from the prior, as suggested by \cite{Barthelme2014}, in order to improve numerical stability.
+We use Halton random numbers to generate draws from the prior, as suggested by \cite{Barthelme2014}, to improve numerical stability.

 \Cref{tab_coef_method3} presents the posterior mean of the coefficients of the utility function and matching obtained by the Expectation Propagation ABC method described above.
-We also report posterior quantiles and the posterior probability of obtainining a negative parameter.
+We also report posterior quantiles and the posterior probability of a negative parameter.